dr-rompecabezas/tortoise-orm/docs/index.rst

     from tortoise import Tortoise, run_async

     async def init():
-        # Here we create a SQLite DB using file "db.sqlite3"
+        # Here we create a SQLite DB using the file "db.sqlite3"
-        #  also specify the app name of "models"
+        #  and also specify the app name of "models",
-        #  which contain models from "app.models"
+        #  which contains models from "app.models"
         await Tortoise.init(
             db_url='sqlite://db.sqlite3',
             modules={'models': ['app.models']}